Overview

 Course modules

-The course covers a wide range of topics, rooting fundamental HR principles in a contemporary business context.
+This human resource management degree course covers a wide range of topics, rooting fundamental HR principles in a contemporary business context.
 You'll learn about the core functions of a business alongside specific HR themes such as recruitment, professional development, ethics, employee relations, and employment law.
 The degree will provide you with a thorough understanding of human resource management while allowing you to choose from a range of options.
 You'll explore specialisms in different areas such as International HRM and study in a highly practical way through the work placement module – HRM Work-Based Reflective Practice.
 In the first year, you'll study some general business management topics (fundamentals of economics and business accounting, foundation in marketing, business statistics, and data analysis) and receive an introduction to the basics of people management.
 This will help you understand the role of HR within the larger function of a business, connecting staff management to the successful running of an organisation.

 In the second year, you will further develop your understanding of HR in a practical setting.
 You'll learn about coordinating the HR function within a business as well as rewarding and incentivising staff, employment law, resourcing and talent management, and employment law for HR professionals.
 There are also several optional modules to choose from in the second year.
 You can either opt for learning and development or International HRM or HRM work-based reflective practice.